Skip to main content

 Combine calendar and threshold logic:

-• Additionally rebalance if any asset deviates by more than 5% from target during the year (threshold trigger).
+• Additionally rebalance if any asset deviates by more than 5% during the year (threshold trigger)

-This ensures a minimum discipline while capturing significant drift.
+This ensures minimum discipline while capturing significant drift.

 Step-by-Step Rebalancing Process